salesforce-marketingcloud/JB4A-SDK-iOS/README.md

 _Released August 25, 2014, correlating to ExactTarget's 2014-06 Release_
 _(supported)_

+This latest commit clears up confusion with the iOS8 SDK library.
+The libetpushsdk-3.3.0.a is supported in Xcode 5 and 6 and can be built for iOS8, iOS7, and iOS6.

 * MPUSH-2560 - Continued Beacon work to meet further requirements.
 * MPUSH-2488 - Added device locale to registrations.
 * MPUSH-2472 - Introduced ETEvent to track statistics and such going forward.
 This also includes the addition of the Bulk Uploader Shim and related functionality.